dwchiang/nginx-php-fpm/README.md

 You can get into your container and check the included PHP modules by using `php -m`.

-You can find these Dockerfiles in the root folder of this repository [dwchiang/nginx-php-fpm](https://hub.docker.com/repository/docker/dwchiang/nginx-php-fpm):
+You can find these Dockerfiles in the root folder of this repository [dwchiang/nginx-php-fpm](https://github.com/dwchiang/nginx-php-fpm) on GitHub:

 - `Dockerfile-8.5.5-laravel-buster`: Running Laravel 8.5.5 on Buster (Debian 10)
 - `Dockerfile-8.5.5-laravel-alpine3.12`: Running Laravel 8.5.5 on Alpine 3.12